KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/managing-text-lists/managing-text-lists.md

 ### Objectives

-- Learn how to combine existing rows within a query create new rows
+-  Lean how to efficiently manage very, very long text strings

-- Understand how define new calculations using a spreadsheet-like syntax
+- Learn how to use the LISTAGG function to concatenate string values into a single row

 ## STEP 1 - Creating Lists of Customers

-1. Creating this type of list as part of a query is actually very easy to do with Autonomous Data Warehouse because we can use the SQL **LISTAGG** function.
+1. Creating this type of list as part of a query is actually very easy to do with Autonomous Data Warehouse because we can use the SQL **`LISTAGG`** function.
 To get started with this query, we first we need a unique list of customers by education:

     ```
     <copy>